 - i.
-All new materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
-Materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure regardless of whether it is a new or existing element shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure may have a lesser durability, but not in any circumstances under 15 years. - iv.
-Existing elements that are to be retained must provide a 'waterproof envelope' to the building and be structurally adequate.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
+All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.